 If you're looking for a bar stool that's different than all the rest, you'll want to check out this modern bar stool plan.
 You could use this bar stool anywhere but it makes a fantastic place to sit if you work at a standing-height desk.
 You'll just need some plywood and a few other materials to build this unique bar stool that can also be used as a step stool.

 Here's a free bar stool plan that builds a traditional bar stool with a round seat and two levels of footrests.
 The finished chair is 33-inches tall, making it a great pick for going under a countertop.
 This free plan is extremely detailed, giving lots of information on what you need before you get started, the cuts you need to make, assembly, and finishing.

 04 of 11

-This beautiful DIY bar stool will cost you just $15 to make.
+Believe it or not, his beautiful DIY bar stool will cost you just $15 to make.
+The plan will take you through each step of making the bar stool from cutting the lumber to the final assembly.
 The plan gives details on how to change the top of the barstool if you'd like a different style that goes along better with your home.Continue to 5 of 11 below.

 05 of 11

 Here's another unique DIY bar stool that might be perfect for you if you're into the industrial-chic style.
 Besides the wooden seat, the rest of the stool is made up of metal pipes.
 The materials cost more than lumber but you can't beat the unique look you get when you're finished.

 06 of 11

 This bar stool DIY project is broken down into three parts, making it a great project to work on a little bit each day.
 It's a great looking stool that has crossbars and a square wooden seat.
 It takes some precise measuring, making it a great project for a confident beginner or someone more experienced with making lumber cuts.